 In addition to regular performance reviews, IFF conducts internal talent reviews several times each year to engage our most critical talent and demonstrate that IFF supports their careers.
 Our Board recognizes that one of its most important duties is to ensure excellence and continuity in our senior leadership by overseeing the development of executive talent and planning for the effective succession of our Chairman and CEO and other senior members of executive management.
-As part of this process, our CEO and our executive officers are required to prepare Expertise is a core IFF value.
-To attract and retain the top talent we need to succeed, IFF invests in an array of training and education programs tailored to our business.
+As part of this process, our CEO and our executive officers are required to prepare a detailed development and succession plan for themselves and for their direct reports on an annual basis.